 - Finding the right financial advisor doesn’t have to be hard.
-SmartAsset's free tool matches you with financial advisors in your area in 5 minutes.
+SmartAsset's free tool matches you with financial advisors who serve your area in five minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - There are many factors to look out for when delving deeper into the characteristics that makes a firm what it is.
 However, almost nothing is as important as ensuring that a firm is a fee-only fiduciary, or at the very least a fiduciary.
 This means that the firm is legally bound to work in your best interests.
 Furthermore, fee-only firms don’t make any money outside of the fees they charge clients -- an equally crucial detail.